Security-Onion-Solutions/securityonion-docs/firewall.rst

 Modify a default port group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example, we will be extending the default nginx port group to include port 8086 for a standalone node.
 By default, only the analyst hostgroup is allowed access to the nginx ports.
-At the end of this example IPs in the analyst host group, will be able to connect to 80, 443 and 8086 on our standalone node.
+At the end of this example, IPs in the analyst host group will be able to connect to ports 80, 443, and 8086 on our standalone node.

-1. Select "Show all configuration settings, including advanced settings." on the options dropdown menu.
+1. Click the Options dropdown menu and then select the "Show all configurable settings, including advanced settings." option.
-2. Under firewall select portgroups and locate the nginx portgroup.
+2. Under ``firewall``, select ``portgroups``, and then locate the ``nginx`` portgroup.
-3. Select the manager node as the node to modify.
+3. Select ``tcp``.
-4. Add the port to the apporpriate protocol in this case we would add 8086 to the tcp list.
+4. Select the manager node and then pecify the port to be added.
 5. Click the checkmark to save the value.
-6. Select "SYNCHRONIZE GRID" if you would like to apply the rules to the manager immediately.
+6. Click the "SYNCHRONIZE GRID" button if you would like to apply the rules to the manager immediately.

 Creating a custom host group with a custom port group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~